burgil/supe-project-creator/README.md

 ## Changelog

+### Version 1.4.4 - Fixed Version Bumper

+- **Fixed Incorrect Answer Crashes the Version Bumper**: The version bumper will not crash anymore when inputting an incorrect answer (y/n)

 ### Version 1.4.3 - Improved Version Bumper

 - **Smarter Questions**: Questions in the version bumper will now properly handle mistakes